“Is it safe?”

 So here is my recommendation.

-If you have the option of taking a lump sum or a pension right now, I’d strongly consider the lump sum.
-We all know that the financial landscape has changed.
-We have an abundance of uncertainty.
+If you have the option of taking a lump sum or a pension right now, I’d strongly consider taking the lump sum.
+There are pros and cons to this of course and you should always speak with your own advisor.
+But we all know that the financial landscape has changed.
 If you take the lump sum you have more control over your money and destiny.
-The returns may be lower, but right now the benefit of having control is worth a great deal.

 What are your thoughts?
 Do you think I should have my head (and teeth) examined?
 Do you feel comfortable relying on the financial strength of your company and the PBGC?